KhizarAziz/end-to-end-ML-Pipeline/README.md

 ## Introduction
-This repo have a starter code for End-to-end ML pipeline for preprocessing and trainnig along with CI/CD and apache airflow for scheduling the training repeatidely.
+This repo have a starter code for automated ML pipeline for preprocessing and trainnig along with CI/CD and apache airflow for scheduling the training repeatidely.

 ## Components
 The repository contains ____ modeules